Routes API (Batch Route Calculation)

 • REST 401 / Unauthorized: Missing or invalid X-API-Key.

-• REST 403 / Forbidden: Key valid but blocked, expired, or lacks credit.
+• REST 403 / Forbidden: Key is valid but blocked, expired, or lacks available credit.

-• SOAP auth failure: Missing/invalid SessionIDHeader (SessionID must be your TrackServiceKey).
+• SOAP authentication failure: Missing or invalid SessionIDHeader.
+SessionID must be your TrackServiceKey.

-• Validation: Missing Locations, invalid coordinates, or invalid enum values.
+• Validation errors: Missing Locations, invalid coordinates, or invalid enum values.

 Best practices#

-• Batch smartly: Put multiple route calculations into one Routes call to reduce overhead.
+• Batch smartly: Put multiple route calculations into one Routes call to reduce request overhead.

-• Prefer LatLong: Provide coordinates to avoid geocoding ambiguity/cost.
+• Prefer LatLong: Provide coordinates whenever possible to reduce geocoding ambiguity and improve performance.

-• Use global RoutesOptions: Set defaults once, override only when needed per route.
+• Use global RoutesOptions: Set shared defaults once and override only where necessary per route.

-• Keep options consistent: Mixing units/engines across routes can make comparisons harder.
+• Keep options consistent: Mixing routing engines, units, or optimization modes across routes can make comparisons harder.

 Next step: optimize across vehicles

-If you need to assign stops to multiple vehicles and optimize stop order per vehicle, use Dispatch.
+If you need to assign stops to multiple vehicles and optimize stop order for each vehicle, continue with Dispatch API.

 Go to Dispatch Swagger UI